KerstenDoering/PubMedPortable/documentation/wiki.rst

         - This will be faster than using the browser to download a single XML file and it has the advantage of using multiprocessing in the next step as the script generates XML files with 100 titles in each document.
 The command also works with blocks of 500 PubMed-IDs, but not 1000.

-- It is also possible to download the whole MEDLINE/PubMed via license:
+- It is also possible to download the whole PubMed via license:

     - http://www.nlm.nih.gov/databases/journal.html